Randy Buehler: At Wizards of the Coast

 When Buehler arrived at Magic R&D, development for the Invasion set was just beginning.
 Since then, he was a developer in many sets.
 His first assignment as a lead developer was in the Odyssey set, and in the summer of 2001 Randy Buehler was promoted to the position of lead developer of all Magic.

 On January 4, 2002, Randy Buehler published the first Magicthegathering.com "Latest Developments" column, wherein a developer writes about a topic related to Magic development.
 On January 30, 2004 Buehler announced that he would leave "Latest Developments" and be succeeded by Aaron Forsythe.
 For several years, Buehler served as a commentator for the Magic Pro Tour webcasts, joined by co-hosts such as Mike Flores.
 He also served as the host of the monthly Magic: the Gathering podcasts, which covered new sets and upcoming tournaments, and as the floor reporter for the Pro Tour podcasts, which feature ongoing coverage of each Pro Tour event.

 Randy Buehler was in charge of the Dungeons & Dragons Insider and Gleemax community sites after the release of 4th edition of Dungeons & Dragons.
 He was laid off, like Dave Noonan and Jonathan Tweet, among others, on December 2, 2008, for Wizards of the Coast to better focus both the digital team on Magic Online and D&D Insider.

 At Mind Control Software

 As of 2009, Randy Buehler was Vice President of Business Strategy at Mind Control Software.
-There, he was working with Richard Garfield and Skaff Elias on Mind Twist, a free-to-play strategy game, although as of 2021 there have been no updates, and Mind Control Software has not published a game since 2007 nor is its website active.
+There, he was working with Richard Garfield and Skaff Elias on Mind Twist, a free-to-play strategy game.
+The project generated no news after 2009 and Mind Control closed its doors (as Electrified Software) in 2013.